apache/kylin/website/_dev/howto_test.md

 ### Cube Provision

-Environment cube provision is indeed running kylin cubing jobs to prepare example cubes in the sandbox.
+Test cube provision is indeed running kylin cubing jobs to prepare example cubes in the sandbox.
 These prepared cubes will be used by the ITs.
-Currently provision step is bound with the maven pre-integration-test phase, and it contains running BuildCubeWithEngine (HBase required), BuildCubeWithStream(Kafka required) and BuildIIWithStream(Kafka Required).
-You can run the mvn commands on you sandbox or your develop computer.
-For the latter case you need to set kylin.job.use-remote-cli=true in __$KYLIN_HOME/examples/test_case_data/sandbox/kylin.properties__.
+Currently provision step is bound with the maven pre-integration-test phase, and it contains running BuildCubeWithEngine (HBase required) and BuildCubeWithStream(Kafka required).
+You can run the mvn commands on you sandbox or your development computer.
+For the latter case you need to set `kylin.job.use-remote-cli=true`in __$KYLIN_HOME/examples/test_case_data/sandbox/kylin.properties__.
 Try appending `-DfastBuildMode=true` to mvn verify command to speed up provision by skipping incremental cubing.

-## More on v1.3 Mini Cluster

-Kylin v1.3 (and below) used to move as many as possible unit test cases from sandbox to HBase mini cluster, so that user can run tests easily in local without a hadoop sandbox.
-Two maven profiles are created in the root pom.xml, "default" and "sandbox".
-The default profile will startup a HBase Mini Cluster to prepare the test data and run the unit tests (the test cases that are not supported by Mini cluster have been added in the "exclude" list).
-If you want to keep using Sandbox to run test, just run `mvn test -P sandbox`

-### When use the "default" profile, Kylin will

-* Startup a HBase minicluster and update KylinConfig with the dynamic HBase configurations
-* Create Kylin metadata tables and import six example cube tables
-* Import the hbase data from a tar ball from local: `examples/test_case_data/minicluster/hbase-export.tar.gz` (the hbase-export.tar.gz will be updated on complete of running BuildCubeWithEngineTest）
-* After all test cases be completed, shutdown minicluster and cleanup KylinConfig cache

-### To ensure Mini cluster can run successfully, you need

-* Make sure JAVA_HOME is properly set